pippinbarr/cart253/topics/instructions/README.md

 # Instructions {

-✨ Instructions are a fundamental building block of how we tell a computer what to *do* in a programming language.
-They're like a magical language we can learn! ✨
+✨ Instructions are a fundamental building block of how we tell a computer what to *do* in a programming language! ✨

+## Learning Objectives

+- Call functions to make things happen on screen
+- Write comments and function definitions to clarify your work
+- Start getting comfortable with reading documentation
+- Begin learning how to debug code (including spiritually)

 ## Modules